forflo/bugReproductionPackage03/README.md

 ## Note

-If you experience trouble building this VM, I will keep an instance of it on my disk for about 60 days (starting from today, 7.Nov 2019).
+I'll keep an instance of this VM on my disk for about 60 days (starting from today, 7.Nov 2019).
-Just write me a mail and I can try sending it to you via SCP or sth.
+So in case you encounter any troubles building this VM, just write me a mail and I can try sending it to you via SCP or sth.